Biochemical Applications of Distillation

 - Boiling Point: The temperature at which the vapor pressure of a liquid equals the external pressure.

-- Raoult's Law: States that the vapor pressure of a component in a mixture is proportional to its mole fraction.
+- Raoult's Law: States that the partial vapor pressure of each component in an ideal mixture of liquids is equal to the vapor pressure of the pure component multiplied by its mole fraction in the mixture.

 Equipment and Techniques